-If an Adjustment Board is unable to arrive at a resolution either the grievant, the Association or the City may request, within 14 calendar days, that the grievance be referred to the City Manager or City Attorney for positions appointed by the City Attorney, or arbitration.
+If an Adjustment Board is unable to arrive at a resolution either the grievant, the Association or the City may request, within 14 calendar days, that the grievance be referred to the City Manager, or arbitration.

 No Adjustment Board or Arbitrator shall entertain, hear, decide or make recommendations on any dispute involving a position over which a recognized employee organization has jurisdiction unless such dispute falls within the definition of a grievance as herein above set forth in paragraph (1) of this Section.